Olympic Games in Paris: Revolution or same old story?

 It is worth noting here that this revenue-sharing system is crucial to the survival of certain sports, especially those rather considered elitist and enjoying a long but unpopular history, such as fencing.

-Whether or not the Games formally make a profit – in the case of Paris, we will have to wait a little longer with this judgement – their supporters argue that they leave a positive economic legacy.
-An independent study advertised by the IOC and conducted by the Centre de droit et d’économie du sport (CDES) shows that the Paris Games will generate between $7.3 billion and $12.1 billion for the city and the surrounding Île de France region between 2018 and 2034.
+Whether the Games formally make a profit — in the case of Paris, we will have to wait a little longer for this judgement — their supporters argue that they leave a positive economic legacy.
+An independent study advertised by the IOC and conducted by the Centre de droit et d’économie du sport (CDES) shows that the Paris Games will generate between $7.3 billion and $12.1 billion for the city and the surrounding Île-de-France region between 2018 and 2034.

 The main sources of net profits are expected to be tourism (30 percent), construction (28 per cent) and the organisation of the event itself, from which profits are expected to account for up to 42 per cent of total revenue.
 According to the study, public spending of US$3.3 billion will generate a multiplier effect of three — hosting the Olympic Games will generate economic benefits three times the original investment amount.
 The study takes a 2018-2034 perspective, recognising that it is only in these years that the impact of the overall capital injection can be fully seen.
 From the start of the Games to the end of the Paralympics, Paris is expected to welcome between two and three million visitors, who will spend €2.5 billion at the event.

 However, not everyone agrees with such an optimistic outlook.
-There are claims in the local press that sports tourists will displace other visitors who would have come to Paris – one of the world’s most popular holiday destinations – anyway.
-At the same time, many industries, from small boutiques to luxury goods shops to taxi transport, could lose out on the Games, due to traffic restrictions, bringing a drop in the number of potential customers.
+There are claims in the local press that sports tourists will displace other visitors who would have come to Paris — one of the world’s most popular holiday destinations — anyway.
+At the same time, many industries, from small boutiques to luxury goods shops to taxi transport, could lose out on the Games because of traffic restrictions, bringing a decline in the number of potential customers.

 Heritage